 The communities where IVHQ volunteers are placed are generally safe, but travel anywhere has its risk and incidents of assault and theft can occur.
-The risk mitigation plans put in place by our local partners in each country reduce the chances of these incidents occurring and partners are all briefed and supported to take the appropriate actions with police or emergency services should a volunteer become the victim of theft or assault.
+The risk mitigation plans put in place by our local program operators in each country reduce the chances of these incidents occurring and program operators are all briefed and supported to take the appropriate actions with police or emergency services should a volunteer become the victim of theft or assault.
 Mitigation and response plans in this area extend to sexual assault.

 5. Illegal substances

 IVHQ’s Code of Conduct contains commitments that volunteers must adhere to in relation to the possession and use of illegal substances.
 As in any country, the procurement and use of illegal substances in the regions where we operate is dangerous and it is incumbent upon volunteers to take responsibility for their own behaviour in this regard.
 However, we also take steps to ensure volunteers understand these risks appropriately and have procedures in place on all programs to manage the impact of a breach in this element of the Code of Conduct.

 Whilst effective risk management is owned and delivered by all IVHQ staff and local program operators, the ultimate responsibility lies with IVHQ’s Senior Management.

 Chief Executive Officer Simon Birkenhead and a group of senior managers oversee the application of risk management procedures across our network of local program operators.
 They ensure program operators understand and support the procedures, adhere to them at all times, and provide regular compliance reporting back to IVHQ’s head office.
 They also periodically review and refine this policy and ensure it is communicated appropriately with volunteers and other relevant stakeholders.